Assistant Professor of Music and Conductor, NOTUS: IU Contemporary Vocal Ensemble

 Meeting Times: Monday, Tuesday, and Thursday, 2:30-3:50 p.m.

-NOTUS: IU Contemporary Vocal Ensemble is comprised of 24 highly-skilled singers from the Indiana University Jacobs School of Music.
-Directed by conductor-composer Dominick DiOrio, NOTUS is run as a professional chorus and its members are expected to consistently demonstrate the highest levels of musicianship and vocal ability.
-That being said, the student membership in NOTUS is academically diverse, with representative majors including composition, conducting, piano, organ, harpsichord, early music, music education, and other disciplines in addition to voice.
-Excellent sight-singing skills are required of all members, as the thorny nature of pitching in contemporary music makes quick reading ability essential.
-Singers are expected to come to rehearsal prepared on their parts and those singers with perfect pitch are especially desirable.
+NOTUS: IU Contemporary Vocal Ensemble is comprised of 24 of the finest singers from the Indiana University Jacobs School of Music.
+Directed by Dominick DiOrio, NOTUS is run as a professional chorus and its members are expected to consistently demonstrate the highest levels of musicianship and vocal ability.
+That being said, the student membership in NOTUS is academically diverse, with representative majors including composition, conducting, piano, organ, harpsichord, early music, music education, guitar, and other disciplines in addition to voice.
+Excellent sight-singing skills are required, as the thorny nature of pitching in contemporary music makes quick reading ability essential.
+Singers are expected to come to rehearsal prepared on their parts.
+Those singers with perfect pitch are especially desirable.

 Noted for innovative programming, NOTUS explores all significant styles of the last century as well as works at the forefront of today’s contemporary music scene.
 A special emphasis is placed on the works of living and emerging composers, especially notable works for voices composed by Indiana University faculty and students.